Cjaker/zerobot-docs/docs/lua_scripting/functions/container.md

 -- This function gets the container items count.
 -- @return The container items count, or nil if container doesn't exists function Container:getItemCount()

+-- Look at specific container slot.
+-- This function is a wrapper around the external function containerLookAt.
+-- @param containerSlot - The container slot to look at.
+-- @return True if the request was sent to server, or nil if item/container slot doesn't exists. function Container:lookAt(containerSlot)
 ```